0Nikola0/Casted-Away/README.md

 the issues of the past and present, and do not intend any harm to anyone.
 We hope this game may inspire some to do further reasearch into similar issues of mixed-race discrimination in history.

+Note: we never got around to implementing any of the above.

 ## Licensing and Copyright